Shanghai - Urban FormationShanghai, China

-Friday 19 – Saturday 27 July 2013
+Friday 18 – Saturday 26 July 2014

-The course will be taught by tutors from the AA School, HKU, and other visitors, structured in two subsequent phases.
+- The course will be taught by tutors from the AA School, HKU, and other visitors, structured in two subsequent phases.
 Over the first three days of the workshop, computational design systems will be introduced in a series of intensive ‘tooling-up’ sessions as the basis for investigating associative design concepts and methodologies.
 In a second stage of the workshop, students will develop design proposals responding to studio briefs focusing on developing new models of urban evolution.

-The deadline for applications is 1 July 2013.
-All participants are responsible for securing any visa required for entry to China, and are advised to contact their home embassy early.
+All participants travelling from abroad are responsible for securing any visa required, and are advised to contact their home embassy early.
 After payment of fees, the AA School can provide a letter confirming participation in the workshop.